The Sample Complexity of Auctions with Side Information: Main Results

+The conference version of this paper focused mainly on regular distributions, but our techniques are general enough to handle other classes of distributions considered in the literature, including monotone hazard rate (MHR) distributions, distributions with bounded support in $[1, h]$, and distributions with bounded support in $[0, h]$ but aiming for an additive $\epsilon$ approximation instead of a multiplicative one.

-\paragraph{2.
-Beyond regular distributions.} \citet{MR15} consider the sample complexity question \`a la \citet{ColeR14}, but restricted to bounded support distributions.
-The support is assumed to lie in $[1,h]$, for some fixed value of $h$.
-They show an \emph{information theoretic} upper bound of $\tilde{O}(n h^2 \epsilon^{-3})$ for such distributions, as well as a bound of $\tilde{O}(n/\epsilon^3)$ for MHR distributions.
-They use the technique of bounding the pseudo-dimension, from statistical learning theory, as compared to our more elementary technique of building an $\epsilon$-net; both approaches are similar in spirit.
+The first two classes were studied by \citet{MR15}, who showed information theoretic upper bounds of $\tilde{O}(n h^2 \epsilon^{-3})$ for the $[1, h]$-bounded distributions, and $\tilde{O}(n/\epsilon^3)$ for MHR distributions.
+They used the technique of bounding the pseudo-dimension, from statistical learning theory, as compared to our more elementary technique of building an $\epsilon$-net explicitly; these two approaches are similar in spirit.
+To our understanding, the upper bound from their approach for the $[1, h]$-bounded case can be improved to $\tilde{O}(n h \epsilon^{-3})$ by using Bernstein instead of Chernoff as the concentration inequality.

+A simple modification of our techniques obtains matching upper bounds of $\tilde{O}(n h \epsilon^{-3})$ for $[1, h]$-bounded distributions, and $\tilde{O}(n/\epsilon^3)$ for MHR distributions.
+Importantly, with a concentration inequality for product distributions that we shall explain shortly, our results are constructive and computationally efficient while the ones in \citet{MR15} are not.

+Subsequent to the conference version of this paper, \citet{GonczarowskiN/2017/STOC} proved a sample complexity upper bound of $\text{poly}(h, n, \frac{1}{\epsilon})$ for the $[0, h]$-bounded case.
+To the best of our understanding, the precise bound from their approach is $\tilde{O}(n h^3 \epsilon^{-3})$, which is also what the techniques in this paper give.
+The main difference lies in the proof of why a discretized Myerson auction can give almost optimal revenue up to an $\epsilon$ additive factor.
+Our proof builds on an interpretation of the Myerson auction in the quantile space, while \citet{GonczarowskiN/2017/STOC} gave an explicit rounding of the Myerson auction based on the virtual values. \citet{GonczarowskiN/2017/STOC} extended their results beyond single-item auction with a worse yet still polynomial sample complexity upper bound.
+We explain in Section~\ref{sec:extensions} why our techniques apply to $[0, h]$-bounded case; interested readers may apply our techniques to get essentially the same bound (with minor differences in logarithmic factors) as \citet{GonczarowskiN/2017/STOC}.

+\citet{RoughgardenS/2016/EC} considered the special case of i.i.d.\ bidders with $[0, h]$-bounded support, and showed a sample complexity of $\tilde{O}(n^2 h^2 \epsilon^{-2})$.
+Their bound is incomparable with ours in that ours has a worse dependence in $\epsilon$ while theirs has a worse dependence in $n$.
+We stress that our upper bound holds for the more general non-i.i.d.\ case.

-{\bf Update:} In the conference version of this paper we focused mainly on regular distributions, but our techniques are general enough to handle arbitrary distributions on bounded support, as in \citet{MR15}.
-We show how a simple modification of our techniques obtains an improved $\tilde{O}(n h \epsilon^{-3})$ bound for bounded support distributions, and recovers their $\tilde{O}(n/\epsilon^3)$ bound for MHR distributions.
-With our new concentration inequality, we also obtain \emph{computational efficiency}.
-We rewrite our technical sections (Section \ref{sec:no_signal} and Section \ref{sec:extensions}) to clarify how our techniques are general enough to be applied to these other families of distributions.
+We rewrite our technical sections (Section \ref{sec:no_signal} and Section \ref{sec:extensions}) to clarify how our techniques are general enough to be applied to these other classes of distributions.